Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-2-swift-core-setup.md

 ### Download the sample app

-Download the Swift base sample app from https://github.com/adobe/aepsdk-sample-app-ios/releases/download/1.0.0-beta.1/AEPSample_Base.zip , upzip it and you will get a new folder `AEPSample_Base` containing the sample source code.
+Download the [Swift base sample app]( https://github.com/adobe/aepsdk-sample-app-ios/releases/download/1.0.0-beta.1/AEPSample_Base.zip) , upzip it and you will get a new folder `AEPSample_Base` containing the sample source code.